 Keep your receipt

 Keep your receipt, which contains a tracking number.
 This number can tell you if the right person cashed your money order.
 And in case it is lost or stolen, you can use the tracking number to help you replace it.
 There may be a processing fee for replacing money orders.
 Your receipt can also help you cancel the money order should your plans change.

 How to purchase a money order

 There may be limits on the size of the money order you can purchase.
-The USPS, for example, allows you to buy money order up to $1,000.
-On top of the price of the money order, you will typically have to pay a fee of between $1 and $10.
+The USPS, for example, allows you to buy money orders up to $1,000 if you’re sending it within the U.S. On top of the price of the money order, you will typically have to pay a fee of between $1 and $10.

 Money orders can be a useful way to send and receive money.
 They are a widely accepted way to make a payment, they never expire and if they are lost or stolen, they can often be replaced.
 And since money orders are prepaid, unlike checks, they won’t bounce, which makes them a secure way to make purchases, pay debts or send money through the mail.